The Wife's Thulane Shange aims for Hollywood

 Thulane’s journey to achievement will not end here, he is confident that good things are coming his way because of his role in The Wife.

-“Ongak’lindela sukela manje [what to expect] obviously we are going nowhere but the to the top.
+“Ongak’lindela sukela manje [what to expect] obviously we are going nowhere but to the top.

 View this post on Instagram